lucifgy/Smokestack/1_1/README.md

 Create a data structure for the hash table and define the following operations for it:
 - Insert a new key and value.
 At the same time, when a certain condition is reached (for example, a too     long list for one of the baskets relative to the total number of elements in the hash table), the hash      table must be rebalanced.
-- Search for values ÎõÎõby key.
+- Search for values by key.
 In case the key is not found, some predetermined value is returned.
 - Delete key and value.
 If the key is not found, nothing happens.
 Rebalancing is not required.

 8 - Filters